kandros/blog.jagasantagostino.com/src/content/notes/well-cooked-notes.md

 I use meat cook-time, raw, rare medium, medium, well-cooked, ecc.

-This gives me a context of how I feel this is something to work on, or something I alewady gathered informations or experience about it
+This gives me a context of how I feel this is something to work on, or something I already gathered informations or experience about it
 Why meat? is funny and maps very well with emojis `🥩 🥓 🍖 🍔 `

+I feel like this also map nicely to some sort of version control to see how something evolved over time from a well coocked assay to a raw list of bulletpoints and vomited thoughts